 This long-term focus entails assisting with legal, political and structural tasks to ensure continuation of the export support activities beyond PHAMA.

-The PHAMA regional office is located at SPC ’s Land Resources Division in Suva, Fiji .
+The PHAMA regional office is located at 30 DesVoeux Rd in Suva, Fiji .
 Smaller offices are operated in all PHAMA countries and staffed by our dedicated National Market Access Coordinators.
 PHAMA is managed by AECOM in association with KALANG Consultancy Services Australia.
-In addition to our core program, the Australian Government provides support to SPC through PHAMA program funding, to help strengthen regional.
+In addition to our core program, the Australian Government also provides support to SPC Land Resources Division to support its work around biosecurity.